dannydiaz17/pivot-points/README.md

 Add the pivotsSTUDY.ts file to TOS

-> If you get a ModuleNotFoundError: No module named 'requests' Run this command in shell
+> If you get a ModuleNotFoundError: No module named 'requests'
+> or any similar Error, make sure you have pip installed.
+> Or it may just need an update.
+> Run this command in shell

+Windows
 ```
-pip install requests
+python -m pip install -U pip
 ```

 ## To do: